Is SFTP just another data transfer protocol, and is it the same as FTPS? These answers may surprise you, so keep reading to find out.

 SSH File Transfer Protocol (SFTP) is an enhanced version of SSH that uses the same Secure Shell encryption to provide secure file transfer over networks.
 SFTP provides strong encryption and authentication to protect against various attacks, allowing the secure transfer of files between two networked systems.
 It is a secure, reliable, and fast protocol for transferring data over a Secure Shell connection, offering features such as directory listing, file permissions, and authentication.
 SFTP also supports data compression and hashing, which can help reduce the amount of data transferred and its complexity.
 SFTP is uniquely qualified for secure file transfer because of its strong encryption, authentication methods, and efficient data transfer protocol.

-While FTP, SFTP, and FTPS are all used for file transfers, they have unique attributes and key differentiators.
-The key differences between FTP, SFTP and FTPS are their encryption methods.
+While FTP, SFTP, and FTPS are all used for file transfers, they have unique attributes and key differentiators, namely their encryption methods.

 FTP (File Transfer Protocol) is a standard protocol used to transfer files over the internet.
 It is an insecure protocol, meaning data is transferred in plain text, and it does not include any encryption.
 A business would use FTP and not SFTP or FTPS if they do not have a secure connection or if they do not need to transfer sensitive data.
 FTP is easier to set up and is quicker to transfer files, since it does not use encryption, however it is less secure than SFTP or FTPS.